mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 ## Future Directions for Research
 Talking to clinicians and parents, we repeatedly heard that there is a need for more research into orthotics.
 There was a lack of clarity among clinicians as to when different orthotic tools are best and how well they work.
 Most clinicians did not have a clear idea of how high compliance with treatment is and we heard concerns about payment being rejected as a result.

 We think embedding simple sensors would be useful in both clinical trials on the effectiveness and the use of orthotics and to track treatment in practice.
 For example, in the video below, we demonstrate an accelerometer that can be placed on the outside of a device to obtain data on movement (and from there determine usage).
-It would be relatively simple to miniturize such a device to be seemless with the orthosis.
+It would be relatively simple to miniaturize such a device to be seamless with the orthosis.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NqD1LhIRMr0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>